Tuesday, 26 July 2016

 Congratulations!

-You have a successful kidney transplant.
+You have a successful Kidney transplant.
 The newly grafted kidney is functioning well in your body.
 You do not require Hemodialysis anymore.

 Many of the patients think that after a successful kidney transplant, they are perfectly healthy and can do anything they want to do as they were doing before they suffered CRF or ESRD.